To see what medicines CareSource covers, you can access our . You also can use the online Find My Prescriptions tool.

 Drug Formulary Changes

-Effective each quarter, there will be changes to our Drug Formulary.
+Effective monthly, there may be changes to our Drug Formulary.
 You can check the Notice of Formulary Changes to see if any of these changes affect the medicines you take.

 Some drugs have limits on how much can be given to a member at one time.
+Quantity limits may be based on several factors such as drug makers’ recommended dosing, patient safety, associated state or federal laws, or the Food & Drug Administration (FDA) recommendations.
 The abbreviation “QL” is used in the Drug Formulary to show there is a quantity limit.

-Members may need to try one drug before taking another.
-This is called Step Therapy.
-CareSource will cover certain drugs only if Step Therapy is used.
+Sometimes, CareSource will require a member to try a less expensive drug used to treat the same condition before “stepping up” to a medication that costs more.
+This is called step therapy.
+Certain drugs may only be covered if step therapy is met and in accordance with applicable state laws.
 The abbreviation “ST” is used in the Drug Formulary to show when Step Therapy is required.

 Generic Substitution and Therapeutic Interchange